hashicorp/waypoint/README.md

 1. Deploy the app with Waypoint:
     `waypoint deploy`
     * TODO: Make Ctrl-C cancel the deploy properly if waiting on the pods to start.
-1. Release the app to make it available on your local server:
-    `waypoint release`
 1. Verify that the app is running:
     `curl localhost:8080`
    * The output should read, **Welcome to Waypoint!**